aksommerville/fullmoon4/README.md

 - - - (I believe it currently is possible to make both witches pumpkins) -- CONFIRMED, easy, just cast the pumpkin spell but hold it until she gets you
 - - - Or just open the gate automatically if you're a pumpkin and on the right of it?
 - - [x] Put some matches down here too, because you have to learn the spell to get back out!
-- - [ ] building by graveyard: church
+- - [x] building by graveyard: church
-- - [ ] church: teach the Wind Spell, and the chalkguard reference
+- - [x] church: teach the Wind Spell, and the chalkguard reference
-- - [ ] Must somehow make some exception to the interior weather rule, or else send her outside to learn it.
+- - xxx Must somehow make some exception to the interior weather rule, or else send her outside to learn it.
-- - - Climb to the belfry?
+- - - Climb to the belfry? ...i think it's ok
-- - [ ] Some kind of excuse to dilly dally outside the church, so the ghosts can catch you
+- - [ ] Some kind of excuse to dilly dally outside the church, so the ghosts can catch you.
+I think speed them up too.
 - - [ ] forest: challenges
 - - [ ] forest: Song of Blooming
 - - [ ] forest: Beehive.
 By the rabbit?
 - - [ ] The Exciting Conclusion.
 Can we do the actual werewolf fight?
 - [ ] Graphics.
 - - [ ] Village interiors
-- - [ ] Church
+- - [x] Church
 - - [ ] Castle exterior
 - - [ ] Mountains exterior
 - - [ ] Desert